raindropio/help/docs/using/bookmarks/index.md

 ![](items.png)

-Raindrop.io generates handy thumbnails and extracts all relevant info about each link.
+Raindrop.io generates handy thumbnails and extracts all relevant info about each link for you.

 ## Manage